Everyday Living TipsSimple Ways To Rid Of Garden And Household Ants

 bathroom ants

-She does not like ANY pests in the house especially fruit flies which we get every summer in our kitchen.
+She does not like ANY pests in the house, especially fruit flies, which we get every summer in our kitchen.

-This was not the first time we’ve had ants in this area although the last time we thought our son had dropped cookie crumbs.
+This was not the first time we’ve had ants in this area, although the last time, we thought our son had dropped cookie crumbs.

-Now we know we are facing something far different than food crumbs since the little black ant army is coming out from the wall.
+Now we know we are facing something far different than food crumbs since the little black ant army is coming from the wall.

 Sugar Ants vs. Moisture Ants